resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 But before you go rushing to the Research Cloud, there are some important gotchas that you have to understand.
 The cloud environment is a not quite the same as dedicated computer on your desktop!

-What I hope to do is to give you enough information to get your own machines up and running on the Research Cloud, and to explain the gotcha’s.
+What I hope to do today is to give you enough information to get your own machines up and running on the Research Cloud, and to explain the gotcha’s.

-How I’m going to do this is, is to start with an overview the Research Cloud parts through a very high level drive through of the Research Cloud dashboard.
-Hence the Research Cloud mystery tour title.
+How I’m going to do this is, is to start with an overview the Research Cloud parts through a very high level drive through of the Research Cloud web dashboard.
+Hence the Research Cloud mystery tour title for this session.

 Then in the following session we’ll launch and access a machine.